kiransproject/echo_client_server/README.md

 # newvm_exc

-A multithreaded client server implemented in python and Java respectively
+A multithreaded echo client server implemented in python 2.7 and Java respectively